Project Overview

-The Montana Department of Transportation (MDT) is developing a Carbon Reduction Strategy (CRS) to outline projects and strategies to reduce transportation emissions in Montana and support related federal goals.
+The Montana Department of Transportation (MDT) has developed a Carbon Reduction Strategy (CRS) to outline projects and strategies to reduce transportation emissions in Montana and support related federal goals.

 Transportation emissions are defined as carbon dioxide (CO2) emissions from highway-related sources such as the operation of personal vehicles and construction equipment and from the process used to manufacture highway construction materials.
 CO2 is the primary greenhouse gas emitted through the combustion of fossil fuels, including coal, natural gas, and oil in the form of gasoline and diesel fuels.
 At the national level, the main source of CO2 emissions comes from transportation.